-- Revenue policy Addresses property taxes, user charges, and other sources to adequately fund desired services.
-Go, HERE!
+- 1. Revenue policy Addresses property taxes, user charges, and other sources to adequately fund desired services.
+Go,HERE!
 For complete policy. - 2.
 Operating budget policy Relating to budgeting guidelines.
-Go, HERE!
+Go,HERE!
 For complete policy. - 3.
 Debt policy Dealing with long-term financing of the City's capital needs and its bond rating.
-Go, HERE!
+Go,HERE!
 For complete policy. - 4.
 Reserve policy For establishing reserves and contingency funding as needed for the various activities of the City.
-Go, HERE!
+Go,HERE!
 For complete policy. - 5.
 Grant Policy To assist City of Molalla (City) personnel involved in pursuing, acquiring, and administering federal grant funding Go,HERE!
-For complete policy. - 6.
-Expenditure Policy The purpose of this policy is to establish guidelines for the City of Molalla to process expenditure transactions efficiently and effectively.
+For complete policy. - Expenditure Policy The purpose of this policy is to establish guidelines for the City of Molalla to process expenditure transactions efficiently and effectively.
 Go,Here!
 For complete policy.

 Note: Complete policy details are in the back of this document.
-Take the short cut link where it says Go,HERE! and you will be directed to the policy details immediately.
+Take the shortcut link where it says Go,HERE! and you will be directed to the policy details immediately.
+Below is an illustration of the City's reserve policy.
+Percentages and amounts show that the City is following this policy.